Learning Acceptance for CRPS/RSD & Chronic Pain

-Having a chronic condition like CRPS/RSD or chronic pain can cause anger, trauma, upset, a sense of loss as well as the pain.
+Having a chronic condition like Complex Regional Pain Syndrome (CRPS), formerly Reflex Sympathetic Dystrophy (RSD), or chronic pain can cause anger, trauma, upset, a sense of loss as well as the pain.
 These are totally normal feelings and almost everyone will get one of these feelings at some point in their chronic pain journey.
-It is almost a sense of the loss of your old ways or life and moving to a new way of dealing with things.
-There are usually 2 ways that sufferers will do either choose to cope with their chronic pain or CRPS/RSD or they choose acceptance for their CRPS/RSD or chronic pain.
-This blog deals with acceptance for CRPS/RSD or chronic pain.
+You are actually suffering with a sense of the loss of your old life and you need to learn to move to a new way of coping.
+There are usually 2 ways that CRPS patients will do, which is either to choose to cope with their chronic pain or CRPS/RSD or they choose acceptance for their CRPS or chronic pain.
+This blog deals with learning acceptance for CRPS/RSD or chronic pain.

-By accepting your chronic pain is almost having to accept that your way of life has changed and that it is a very much permanent part of your life now.
-This is the hardest thing to do; accept that you have your chronic pain or CRPS/RSD permanently and it can’t be changed.
-This will be the most difficult thing to overcome in your ‘new‘ life living with a chronic condition.
-However you will go through various stages just like you’ve had a major loss.
+By accepting your CRPS or chronic pain is having to accept that your way of life has changed and that your condition is a very much permanent part of your life now.
+This is the one of the hardest things you will do when faced with a diagnosis of Complex Regional Pain Syndrome or chronic pain in general.
+You need to learn to accept that you have your chronic pain or CRPS permanently and it can’t be changed but it can be managed so you can have some quality of life.
+This will be the most difficult thing to overcome in your ‘new‘ life living with a chronic condition like CRPS.
+However, you will go through various stages just like you’ve had a major loss.
 You have had a loss – loss of your old life.

-When first diagnosed with chronic pain sufferers will tend to completely avoid wanting to understand about it (McCracken, L.M), won’t want to find effective treatments, therefore almost blocking it out of mind.
-However coming to terms with your chronic pain or CRPS/RSD is a very vital process of living your life.
+When first diagnosed with chronic pain, patients will tend to completely avoid wanting to understand about it (McCracken, L.M), won’t want to find effective treatments, therefore almost blocking it out of mind.
+However coming to terms with your chronic pain or CRPS is a very vital process of living your life.
+Acceptance isn’t just a function of having a low level of pain (McCracken, L.M.
+1998).
 Some people will struggle to come to terms with their pain and not move on with their life, others will do the opposite and be very open and optimistic and therefore will actively seek out treatments and want to live their life.
 Accepting your chronic pain or CRPS/RSD is not giving up in anyway and it is not a negative thing instead think of acceptance as taking the next step and taking your chronic pain with you.

 According to McCracken, L.M.
 (Ruehlman, L.2014)